 Road racing bikes have one of three tyre types.
 Clinchers are the most common.
 They have a wire bead that engages with a hook on the rim to hold them in place and have a separate inner tube.
 Tubeless tyres are similar but the air is held in place by a rubber coating on the inside of the tyre, a sealing strip in the rim and sometimes a liquid sealant.
 Tubular tyres have the tyre casing sewn around the inner tube and are held on a special rim with glue.

-The brakes on road bikes act on the rims as discs are not yet allowed in racing and those rims will often have a deep-section shape for aerodynamics.
+The brakes on road bikes either act on the rims or on disc rotors attached to the hub.
+Disc brakes are gradually taking over.
+The rims will often have a deep-section shape for aerodynamics.